WalshyDev/personal-site/content/pages/blog/21_11_17-contact-form-on-pages-with-functions.md

 We're also protecting this form with [hCaptcha](https://hcaptcha.com/).
 This is a simple way to protect your website from spam.
 In our function we will validate that it's valid.
 Make sure you have a [site key](https://hcaptcha.com/signup) for your website.

-(I have an example repository here if you want the full code: https://github.com/WalshyDev/pages-functions-contact)
+> I have an [example repository](https://github.com/WalshyDev/pages-functions-contact) here if you want the full code.

 ### Making our function